Understanding the Domain and Range of a Circle on a Graph

 Conclusion

 Understanding the domain and range of a circle is a foundational concept in coordinate geometry.
 By grasping the relationship between the circle's equation, its center, and its radius, you can confidently determine the boundaries of its x and y values.
 This knowledge is not only vital for solving mathematical problems but also for building a stronger understanding of graphical representation and the characteristics of different geometric shapes.
-Remember to always start with the standard equation of the circle and use the radius and the center's coordinates to determine the domain and range accurately.
+Still, remember to always start with the standard equation of the circle and use the radius and the center's coordinates to determine the domain and range accurately.
 This approach provides a clear and efficient method for solving problems related to the domain and range of circles and lays a strong foundation for exploring more advanced concepts in mathematics.